A generalization of Kummer theory to Hopf-Galois extensions: The correspondence with radical extensions

 \subsection{The general case: radical extensions}

 In this part we will provide a complete proof of Theorem \ref{maintheorem1}.
 We want to apply the construction in Section \ref{sectprodhg} to classes of Kummer extensions of $K$, either Galois or Hopf-Galois, to obtain Hopf-Galois structures in the compositum of those.
-We have already characterized almost cyclic extensions of $K$ as $H$-Kummer extensions with some primitive element as $H$-eigenvector.
+We have already characterized simple radical extensions of $K$ as almost cyclic $H$-cyclic extensions.

 The following result can be seen as a generalization of Proposition \ref{pro:root} for almost classically Galois extensions that are $H$-Kummer.